Quick start: Choose Program option.

 More recent DSLRs and CSCs have an option that combines automatic and preset modes into one, which instructs the camera to look for key elements in a scene and pick the most suitable scene mode to use.

-Semi-manual options, meanwhile, are Aperture Priority and Shutter Priority (A and S) modes.
+Aperture Priority and Shutter Priority (A and S or Tv) modes are semi-automatic.
 In Aperture Priority mode you set the aperture, while the camera works out the shutter speed.
-In Shutter Priority mode, you select the shutter speed and the camera sets an appropriate aperture setting.
+Conversley in Shutter Priority mode, you select the shutter speed and the camera sets an appropriate aperture setting.

-The Manual exposure option enables you to set the aperture and shutter speed to your liking, in addition to a range of other options such as whether to use the flash.
+Manual exposure mode allows you to set the aperture and shutter speed to your liking, in addition to a range of other options such as whether to use the flash.

 If you're just starting out and feel uncertain about venturing into manual shooting territory, you may wish to leave your camera on either the Auto or Program modes.
 The two are similar, although the latter affords more user control, typically by way of shifting the exposure one way or the other and whether to use the flash or not, along with a handful of less significant options.